Yosemite Valley Railroad: Great Depression

-Bankruptcy
+Abandonment

-In 1939, the Yosemite Valley Railroad experienced a doubling of passenger travel as the country began to recover from the depression.
-Despite running 79 special trains and nearly reaching $100,000 in gross profit, the amount was not enough to cover fixed costs.
-The trustees recognized the need for a refinancing plan, but the sale of the lumber company's timber rights to the government ended any hope of that.
-Consequently, the railroad requested permission to abandon operations from the Interstate Commerce Commission on October 25, 1944.
-Due to decreased revenue, the railroad reduced its staff and service in 1944, and the last run of the Yosemite Valley Railway took place in 1945.
-The railroad was dismantled by the end of 1946, with most of the locomotives and equipment scrapped or sold.
+In 1939, passenger travel nearly doubled as the country recovered from the Depression.
+Despite running 79 special trains and nearly reaching $100,000 in gross profit, revenue was insufficient to cover fixed costs.
+The sale of the Yosemite Lumber Company's timber rights to the federal government ended any prospect of refinancing.
+On October 25, 1944, the railroad applied to the Interstate Commerce Commission for permission to abandon operations.
+The last train ran on August 24, 1945.
+Dismantling was complete by the end of 1946; most locomotives and equipment were scrapped or sold.